So much so, that we updated its content for the digital age.

 We revere intellect and we elect politicians, which means they must convince people to give them power… Mostly with words.

-Law of Power #9.
-Good Examples: Trump, Peterson
+Examples: Trump, Peterson

 There are many good examples of reaching power with words.